xFN10x/bedrockR/README.md

 `./gradlew jpackageRPM` - Make a RPM installer.

-`./gradlew jpackagePORTABLE` - Make a portable copy of bedrockR based on your current OS.
+`./gradlew jpackagePORTABLE` - Make a portable copy of bedrockR for windows, only on windows.

 Now check `app/build/builtDist`, and you should see your platform's distribution.
 (NOTE: THIS DIRECTORY CAN ONLY HOLD ONE DISTRO AT A TIME)